kyleboas/tacticsjournal.com/_posts/2023/6/2023-6-1-jose-mourinho-time-wasting-masterclass.md

 The dark arts.
 Time wasting.

-Some may see Mateo Kovacic injured and hobbling around the pitch as a deficit.
+Some may see Nemanja Matic injured and hobbling around the pitch as a deficit.
 José sees an opportunity.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/05/31/Image-31May2023_20:51:42.jpeg">